 Unmarried partners are not responsible for each other's debt unless they have a joint account or one is a cosigner or guarantor for the other.
 This is different from married partners who can be held liable for marital debts.
 In some states, registered domestic partners are responsible for all debts acquired for basic living expenses, like food, shelter, and clothing.

-A surviving partner has no property rights to the deceased partner's individual property - unless a partner leaves property to the surviving spouse by will or trust.
+A surviving cohabiting partner has no property rights to the deceased partner's individual property - unless a partner leaves property to the surviving spouse by will or trust.
 Now if the couple owns real estate as joint tenants with rights of survivorship, then the surviving partner will inherit the deceased partner's half.
-But as you can see, these are very speific examples.
+But as you can see, these are very specific examples.

 Some states that recognize domestic partnerships do have rights to inherit a portion of the deceased partner's property.
 However, the best way to provide for the surviving partner is by leaving a will or living trust.

 Property agreements are very important and useful tools for protecting the property rights for unmarried couples.
 It's important to design the agreement according to a couple's specific situation, so it's a good idea to consult with an experienced family law attorney to discuss your situation.